Traveling by train in Germany

 The Germans have different opinions about the German railway company, called Deutsche Bahn [dɔʏtʃə ba:n].
-A lot of them love to travel with the “Bahn”, how it is called in Germany.
-On the other hand, a lot of people cursing it as unpunctual, as dirty, with bad service and with a fare system which nobody understands.
+A lot of them love to travel with the “Bahn”, how it’s called in Germany.
+On the other hand, a lot of people cursing it as unpunctual, as dirty, with bad service, and with a fare system which nobody understands.
 But in defence of the Deutsche Bahn I need to say that the Germans tend to complain and to grumble often.
 That’s why we in Germany have a saying, that the Germans have a so-called “whining gene”.
-Besides that, opinions are very subjective.
-But when you consider it more objectively, you will find that to travel by train in Germany is not as bad as it’s been told.
+Besides that, opinions are very subjective, and if you consider it more objectively, you will find that to travel by train in Germany is not as bad as it’s been told.
 I’ve been traveling for a couple of years by train across Germany and had mostly good experiences.
-In this article you will finde some information about traveling by train in Germany.
+In this article I’d like to give you some information about traveling by train in Germany.

 Train types in Germany

 First we should take a look onto different train types.
 It is important for you to know this, so you can decide if you would like to travel fast and more expensive or rather slowly but cheaper.

 Actually, there are four different and most common types of trains in Germany.
 There are some more different types, but they can be summed up to one type.
 More about it later below.

 1) RB (Regional Bahn) – the slowest train type.
 It stops at almost every place with a train platform.
 In return you would need to pay the lowest price, and you can enjoy the landscapes while traveling with the RB.
 This train is red coloured.